3 Portfolio theory

 Figure 3.2: The efficient frontier and no-shorts frontier for a few example assets, using daily data from 2014-01-02 to 2024-08-30, 10 years and 8 months.

-Quadratic programming and convex optimization are discussed in more detail in the section on Convex optimization.
+Quadratic programming and convex optimization are discussed in more detail in Chapter 5.

 Markowitz: